-The TEMAC core v8.1 supports UltraScale, Zynq-7000, Virtex-7, Kintex-7, and Artix-7 devices.
-The TEMAC core v9.0 supports 2.5G mode for UltraScale, Zynq-7000 (except GTP-based devices), Virtex-7, and Kintex-7 devices.
+The TEMAC v8.1 core supports UltraScale, Zynq-7000, Virtex-7, Kintex-7, and Artix-7 devices.
+The TEMAC v9.0 core supports 2.5G mode for UltraScale, UltraScale+, Zynq-7000 (except GTP-based devices), Virtex-7, and Kintex-7 devices.

-The 1G/2.5G Ethernet PCS/PMA or SGMII core can also be integrated in a single device with the either of the Ethernet MAC (ENET0/ENET1) instances in the Zynq-7000 device processor subsystem to extend the system functionality to include the Ethernet MAC sublayer.
-ENET0/1 MACs provide support for operation at 10 Mb/s, 100 Mb/s, and 1 Gb/s.
+The 1G/2.5G Ethernet PCS/PMA or SGMII core can also be integrated in a single device with the either of the Ethernet MAC (ENETO/ENET1) instances in the Zynq-7000 and Zynq UltraScale+ device processor subsystem to extend the system functionality to include the

+Ethernet MAC sublayer.
+ENETO/1 MACs provide support for operation at 10 Mb/s, 100 Mb/s, and 1 Gb/s.